Better Late, Than…

 There was a slight rise that we felt needed to be reached to ensure that the tom would finish the trek to our concealed location.
 Reaching the apex of the ridge, a tom may balk at coming downhill through the woods to reach its chatty hen objective.
 We hesitated a moment, I could see Jim was considering the situation.
 Mind made up, we quietly sneaked forward another twenty yards and, as we reached the top, Jim froze in place!

 The ridgeline begins to open-up, the brush thins-out and the trees (mostly ponderosa pine and douglas fir) are further apart; country made perfect for a critter that desires to display its ornate plumage for female attention and has the eyes of an eagle.
-Though nearly as big as an eagle, the large bird running through the trees ahead of us at the moment turned out to be a male turkey!
+Though nearly as big as an eagle, the large bird running through the trees ahead of us happened to be the objective of our search - a long-beared male turkey!
 We had been busted!

-We momentarily bumbled around like a couple guys looking for something lost on the ground.
-Quickly, Jim pointed toward a large ponderosa and told me to get on the far side, facing the turkey’s approach.
+Alarmed, we scrambled about with no apparent objective.
+Just a couple of old guys bumbling around like kids in a game of hide-and-seek and the seeker just called, “Ready or not…!”
+Recovering his senses first, Jim pointed toward a large ponderosa and told me to get on the far side, facing the turkey’s approach.
 Meanwhile, he remained hidden further back to call.
 There was literally no time to lose!

-I had barely gotten into position and had raised the gun to my knee when Jim scratched out a light hen noise on the box-call.
-In seconds I could see a bright red, white, and blue head bobbing up from the groundline like a sprouting plant!
+I had barely gotten settled into position and had raised the gun to my knee when Jim scratched out a light hen noise on the box-call.
+In seconds I could see a bright red, white, and blue head bobbing up from the ground like a sprouting plant!

-Once fully in sight, the bird halted for a brief strut and, then, continued up the hill in my direction at a quick turkey-trot !
+Once fully in sight over the rise, the bird halted for a brief strut and, then, continued up the hill in my direction at a quick turkey-trot !
 About twenty-five yards out, it stopped again to strut, spit, and drum.
 At the end of the brief show, it raised its head as high as it could just for a glimpse of the hen that had beckoned him toward its sweet sound.

 Later, Jim confided that he would have shot it at that point.
 I was quite tempted but the tom was in slam-dunk range and had no idea I was there.
 I wanted to enjoy the tom’s ritualistic spring dance as long as possible and hoped it would add one last gobble for an up-close finale!

 Instead of coming straight ahead, it turned slightly to my right and moved behind some low brush then, a few small trees.
 Slowly – carefully – I tracked the curious tom within the ring of the twelve-gauge Mossberg’s True-Glo sight.
-Nearly reaching the limit of gun movement without having to readjust my position, the trigger slipped back and the three-inch turkey load of number five shot struck home!
-The turkey dropped without a quiver just passed the stand of evergreens.
+I was nearing my limit of gun movement without having to readjust my position.

 Like signaling the game-winning touchdown, both caller and shooter raised arms in celebration.
 As it turned out, there were two toms; one calling from the top of the ridge, (which we scared off), and the other from the far side.
 They had been in line with our approach with maybe a hundred yards of separation.
 It wouldn’t be the longest hunt or the most arduous but the challenge presented itself, most certainly.